Details for production companies

 The aim is to ease the current problems in unscripted television caused by skill shortages and to support production companies in meeting diversity targets and achieving the industry’s ambition of achieving greater inclusion - ensuring the unscripted workforce understands and reflects its audiences.

-The slate of free online short courses will be available to all from the launch of the fund on 1 June.
+A slate of free online short courses has been available to all from the launch of the fund.
+You can find the list of courses here .

-Overall, the fund will ensure at least 50% of beneficiaries meet at least one industry-recognised diversity and inclusion target.
+Overall, at least 50% of beneficiaries will meet at least one industry-recognised diversity and inclusion target.
 Each training programme commissioned through the fund will be expected to meet its own diversity and inclusion targets set by the working groups.

 The broader ambition is to tackle acknowledged problems including barriers to career progression for talent and crew at the mid to senior level, helping effect structural change within the sector with a greater diversity of talent in commissioning, decision-making and hiring positions.